This post may contain affiliate links. Please read my disclosure for more information.

 In the media section of your Shopify product page you will upload photos of what you are selling.
 The nice thing is you aren’t just limited to a static jpeg photo.
 You can upload gifs, videos, or even 3-D models.

 One convenient benefit of Shopify is that once you upload your photo, you can then edit it to resize it or crop it.
 You should make all your product photos the same size for a consistent look.

 Above all, make sure you are using high quality pictures that showcase your product in the best light.
 Your product images will also contribute to the overall look of your online store.

 If visitors come to your site and it is messy and not visually appealing they are going to bounce!

-Hiring a professional photographer to take product pics for your Shopify store is always a good idea.
+Hiring a professional photographer to take product pics for your eCommerce website is always a good idea.
 If you must take pictures yourself, here is a great tutorial.

-This can be a touchy one!
+This part of the Shopify store creation guide can be a touchy one!
 It may require some research into what your competitors are charging or what the market will support.

 If you plan to offer free shipping, take that into consideration with the price as well.
 Free shipping can be an attractive, and sometimes expected offer to today’s buyers, but make sure you aren’t short-changing your profit by offering it.

 If you are making and shipping your own products you will need to track the inventory.